craftcms/docs/docs/5.x/reference/field-types/lightswitch.md

 | --- | --- |
 | `true` | …with the switch _on_. |
 | `false` | …with the switch _off_. |

+See below for more information about how [default values](#default-value-handling) work in queries.

 ::: code
 ```twig